marcopetri98/anomalearn/README.md

 develop new anomaly detection methods for time series to reach new state-of-the-art performances.
 However, given the scarcity of tools specifically aimed for time series anomaly detection, the thesis developed anomalearn and a way to evaluate the simplicity of a dataset.
+The very first version of the library (v0.0.2a1) is the one presented and described on the thesis.
+From that point on, the library will receive updates outside the sole scope of the thesis.

 ## Discussion and development